BeMoreHumanOrg/bemorehuman/README.md

 Here is a simple example of how bemorehuman works:

 - What do you want to recommend?
-Is it books?
+Books?
 Movies?
 Classified ads?
 Things that work well are things that are unique, don't change, and have a persistent id.
 And of course you need the legal right to use that data for your specific purposes.
 For example, "red wine" is a good category of things to recommend because there are lots of different red wines such as